softwaremill/sttp/docs/testing.rst

   val response2 = sttp.post(uri"http://example.org/partialAda").send()
   // response2.body will be Right("Ada")

-However, this approach has one caveat: the responses are not type-safe.
+This approach to testing has one caveat: the responses are not type-safe.
 That is, the backend cannot match on or verify that the type included in the response matches the response type requested.

 Simulating exceptions
 ---------------------